 Taking that first flight or road trip with your baby can be as nerve wracking as a junior high school dance.
-Who hasn’t been affected by a screaming baby at 30,000 ft or been stuck in the security line behind a caregiver who can’t collapse their stroller?
-No lie, with baby and toddler travel, you need to be uber prepared.
-But that doesn’t mean it can’t be a pleasant experience.
+Who hasn’t been affected by a screaming baby at 30,000 ft?
+No lie, when you travel with a baby or toddler, you need to be uber prepared.
+But that doesn’t mean you can’t have a pleasant experience.
 Set yourself up for success with these easy family travel tips.

 Table of Contents

 The first time you take your baby to travel on an airplane, you’ll probably wonder, Is everyone on the plane going to hate me?
 This is a common fear when travelling with your youngsters.

 Realize a good percentage of the passengers are parents themselves.
 The majority of feedback you’ll receive will be positive.
 And if it isn’t, don’t worry about it.
 Travel is stressful at the best of times and with a baby or toddler it’s even more so.

 For successful plane travel, be prepared with food, distractions and blankets to keep your little darling comfortable.
 Remember, you need to make sure you’ve got all your baby travel essentials with you in case you get delayed somewhere.

 Many find breastfeeding or giving a baby a bottle during take off and landing helps their ears to equalize.
 It’s that chewing motion that helps unplug ears, so if gum isn’t an option, consider harder to chew food like small bits of beef jerky for toddlers.

 Worse case scenario is your child melting down mid-flight.
 What are you going to do?
 The best you can is the only answer.
 The calmer you are, the less agitated your baby or toddler will be.
 All flights eventually end.
 Keep in mind this too shall pass.